alexeykuz-sys/MyRecipe-MS3/README.md

 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
 2. LogIn and /LogOut pages allowed user to log in/out with required fields input min amount of text. if user put a wrong username or password, user gets specific notifcation on the screen.
 3. Register page - allows user to register with username and password.
 It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbols, they get a warning notification.
 If username already exist, user gets a warning notification.
-4. Profile page -once user has successfully loged in, user redirected to profile page.
+4. Profile page -once user has successfully loged in, user is redirected to profile page.
 Profile page will be set up in the future development of the app.
-5.
+5. Log in users have access to menu items only visible to loged in users.
+New

 # Deployment